THE STORY OF NEWTON HIBBERT

 Marking the Centenary of the Death of Newton Hibbert

-Friday, 22nd October 2021 marks 100 years since Newton went out for a shave and never came home.
-He collapsed in the street and died in the workhouse infirmary ten days later on 1st November.
+Monday 1st November 2021 marked 100 years since Newton Hibbert's death.
+Ten days earlier he went out for a shave and never came home, having collapsed in the street and subsequently dying in the workhouse infirmary.

 His memorial plaque is special to us at the Midland Railway Study Centre as it represents not just this one man, but in some small way, all the tens of thousands of men (certainly not overlooking the small but notable number of women as well), many of whom similarly dedicated most or all of their working lives to the service of the Midland Railway.

-As a first step, we have ensured that Newton's memorial plaque is on prominent display in the Railways Revealed Gallery of the Museum of Making.
-Now all visitors to the Silk Mill are able to appreciate his remarkable story
+We have ensured that Newton's memorial plaque is on prominent display in the Railways Revealed Gallery of the Museum of Making so all visitors to the Silk Mill are able to appreciate his remarkable story

 Who was Newton HIBBERT?